Kotlin/kotlinx-kover/README.md

 </details>

 ### Apply plugin to a multi-project build
-To apply the plugin to all Gradle projects, you just need to apply the plugin only to the root project, as shown [above](#apply-plugin-to-a-single-project-build).
+To apply the plugin to all Gradle projects, you only need to apply the plugin to the top-level build file as shown [above](#apply-plugin-to-a-single-project-build).
-Applying the plugin to subprojects if you have already applied it to the root project will cause configuration error.
+Applying the plugin to subprojects if you have already applied it to the root project will cause configuration errors.

 ## Configuration

-Once applied, the plugin can be used out of the box without additional configuration.
+Once applied, the Kover plugin can be used out of the box without additional configuration.

 However, in some cases, custom settings are needed - this can be done by configuring special extensions and tasks.

 ### Configuring JVM test task
-If you need to disable or filter instrumentation for a some test task, you may configure the Kover extension for it.
+If you need to disable or filter instrumentation for a test task, you may configure the Kover extension for it.

-For example, to configure a standard test task for Kotlin/JVM named `test`, you need to add the following code to the build script of the project where this task is declared
+For example, to configure a standard test task for Kotlin/JVM named `test`, you need to add the following code to the build script of the project where this task is declared:

 <details open>
 <summary>Kotlin</summary>